Flocks of Dunlin in rice fields in Colusa, California © Drew KellyFarmlands Program

 Practice Specifications

+| Program Enrollment Start Date: | > Participants may start their enrollment on any Monday between August 3 and August 31.
+(The application will require selection of a Monday start date.)
 IMPORTANT: After enrollment, we allow flexibility of start dates in case of unforeseen circumstances only.
-Alteration of start date must be approved in writing (or electronic correspondence).
+Alteration of a start date or a need for staggered flood ups on multiple fields in close proximity must be approved in writing (or electronic correspondence). |

-Vegetation management requirements: > Fields must have little to no standing vegetation, stubble, or crop residue so shorebirds can easily access the ground surface for foraging
+| Vegetation management requirements: | > Fields must have little to no standing vegetation, stubble, or crop residue so shorebirds can easily access the ground surface for foraging > In fields that have recently been in production, incorporation of crop residue must take place to expose the soil > Standing crop stubble or other emergent vegetation must not exceed 10% cover |

-Field prep recommendations: Any combination of the following post-harvest crop stubble treatments and incorporation practices may be used to achieve a uniform level surface in the field and remove organic matter.
+| Field prep recommendations: | Any combination of the following post-harvest crop stubble treatments and incorporation practices may be used to achieve a uniform level surface in the field and remove organic matter.
 These treatments are strongly recommended to comply with the program’s vegetation management requirements, achieve uniform flooding, and reduce the likelihood of mosquito propagation.
+Note: the following methods work for typical fields, but fields with excessive vegetation may require more passes to meet program requirements of emergent vegetation of 10% or less. – single stubble disc or chisel pass followed by single pass with a finish disc or a roller – double pass with a stubble disc – burn, chop, or bale followed by one of the discing combinations above |

 Suitable Field Conditions: